-You can download a copy of OpenRefine for Linux, Mac, or Windows from the official download page.
+Let’s use OpenRefine to clean up this messy data.
+Download OpenRefine for Windows, Mac, or Linux.
 Just like Tabula, it runs in your browser and no data leaves your local machine, which is great for confidentiality.

-If you use Windows, unzip the downloaded file.
-Double-click the .exe file, and OpenRefine should open in your default browser.
+To launch OpenRefine in Windows, unzip the downloaded file, double-click the .exe file, and the tool should open in your default browser.

 Load Data and Start a New Project

-To begin cleaning up your messy dataset, you should load it into a new project.
-OpenRefine lets you upload a dataset from your local machine, or a remote URL on the web (including a Google Spreadsheet), or copy/paste data into a text field.
-OpenRefine is able to extract data directly from SQL databases, but this is beyond the scope of this book.
-We assume that you downloaded the sample dataset we provided (or you are using your own file), so let’s load it from your computer.
+To start cleaning up messy dataset, we need to load it into a new project.
+OpenRefine lets you upload a dataset from your local machine, or a remote web address (such as a Google Sheet).
+OpenRefine also can extract data directly from SQL databases, but this is beyond the scope of this book.

-- Under Get data from: This computer, click Browse… and select the file.
+In OpenRefine, under Get data from: This computer, click Browse… and select the CSV file you downloaded above.
 Click Next.

 Now when you’ve successfully read the data into a new project, let’s start the fun part: converting text into numbers, removing unnecessary characters, and fixing the spellings for North and South Koreas.

 Once your project is created, you will see the first 10 rows of the dataset.
 You can change it to 5, 10, 25, or 50 by clicking the appropriate number in the header